titilda/appunti/Foundations of Artificial Intelligence/index.md

 ### State Space

-- The state space is a directed graph with nodes rappresenting state, arcs rappresenting actions.
+- The state space is a directed graph with nodes representing state, arcs representing actions.
 - The solution to a search problem is a path in the state space from the initial state to the goal state.

 ![State Space as a graph](assets/Chapter_Four/State_space_2.jpg)